SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The data explorer and dashboards are closely related:

-* When sending a data explorer configuration as widget to a dashboard, you can select the dashboard to which the new widget will be saved.
+* When sending a data explorer configuration as a widget to a dashboard, you can select the dashboard where the new widget will be saved.

 * When clicking on the configuration icon of a "Data points graph" widget, you are taken to a dialog similar to the data explorer, and here you can configure the widget.

 ### Opening the data explorer

-When clicking on the tab "Data explorer", the data explorer opens.
+When clicking on the tab "Data explorer", it will open.

 It is pre-filled with available data points of the object (group or device).
 The first 5 data points are shown by default.